jo-hoe/spotify-playlist-tool/README.md

     export_playlist     Export tracks from a Spotify playlist to a CSV file. deduplicate_playlist
-                        Deduplicate tracks from a Spotify playlist and export them to a CSV file. sort_playlist       Sorts a Spotify playlist by a given field by .
+                        Deduplicate tracks from a Spotify playlist and export them to a CSV file. sort_playlist       Sorts a playlist by a given field ('random' sorting is the default).

 options:
   -h, --help            show this help message and exit